ffchristmissions/ffchristmissions.github.io/pages/our-missions.md

 title: "Our Missions"
 subheadline: "Love In Action"
 meta_teaser: "We believe love is practical and that's what our missions are.
 This is a mission many people can be a part of."
 teaser: "We believe love is practical and that's what our missions are.
-These are missions many people can be a part of."
+This is a mission many people can be a part of."
 permalink: "/our-missions/"
 header:
     image: homepage_typography.jpg